Texiwill/aac-lib/vsm/README.md

 	-r|--reset - reset repos
 	-u|--username - specify username
 	-v|--vsmdir path - set VSM directory
+	                   saved to configuration file
 	-V|--version - version number
-	--dts - include DriversTools in All-style downloads --nodts - do not include DriversTools in All-style downloads --oss - include OpenSource in All-style downloads --nooss - do not include OpenSource in All-style downloads --oem - include CustomIso in All-style downloads --nooem - do not include CustomIso in All-style downloads --debug - debug mode
+	--dts - include DriversTools in All-style downloads saved to configuration file
+	--nodts - do not include DriversTools in All-style downloads saved to configuration file
+	--oss - include OpenSource in All-style downloads saved to configuration file
+	--nooss - do not include OpenSource in All-style downloads saved to configuration file
+	--oem - include CustomIso in All-style downloads saved to configuration file
+	--nooem - do not include CustomIso in All-style downloads saved to configuration file
+	--debug - debug mode
-	--repo path - specify path of repo
+	--repo path - specify path of repo saved to configuration file
 	--save - save defaults to $HOME/.vsmrc

 	All-style downloads include: All, All_No_OpenSource, Minimum_Required